- Fly from London to Georgetown, arriving late afternoon. We stay in a comfortable lodge close to the Botanical Gardens.

 - We continue birdwatching in the late afternoon, watching for flocks of red-bellied macaws crossing the sky en route to their roosts, and perhaps seeing an evening gathering of euphonias and other tanagers in low trees of the clearing.
 Sapphire-rumped parrotlets also occasionally roost in the area.

-- Transfer to Georgetown airport for an overnight flight home.
+- Transfer from Arrowpoint to Georgetown for the overnight flight home.

 All prices are per person and include: